 Always keep in mind, that stop-loss must never be placed randomly.
 At the same time, you are supposed to leave enough room for fluctuation.
 Just make sure it will get you out of the market and close the position once the situation has gone out of hand and the price has turned against you.
 When you buy an asset, the best way is to place a stop loss below a so-called swing low.
 The term refers to the price falling down and then bouncing.

 If you feel that you are ready to try using stop-loss, open a demo account with us.
 It's free, it reflects real market conditions and it already has $5000 on balance to test in a risk-free environment.
+Another option is to copy deals of successful traders in real-time with the Copy Trade service which also makes your trading safer.

 If you decide to go short, act more the same way as when buying.
 Do not use a random level to place a stop loss.
 The only difference here is that the order must be set above the swing high.
 It will let you support the position once the price hits the bottom level.
 The technique will work for those who want to trade in the direction of the trend, while the price finds resistance at its upper level.